 tag

-and splits browser window screen among multiple
+and splits the browser window among multiple

 <frame>

-s; this was an early alternative layout
+s; this was an early alternative layout system

-navigation and accessibility, and lacked the flexibility of
+accessibility, and lacked the flexibility of

 <iframe>

 s, so aren’t used much these days.
+The name

 Now that we’ve got iframes rendering to the screen, let’s close the loop with user input.
 We want to add support for clicking on things inside an iframe, and also for tabbing around or scrolling inside one.